daniel5151/ANESE/README.md

 ### Accuracy & Compatibility

 - More Mappers!
 Always more mappers!
+- [ ] Add automatic testing
+  - [ ] Screenshots: compare power-on with 30 seconds of button mashing
+  - [ ] Test ROMs: Parse debug outputs
 - CPU
   - [ ] Implement Unofficial Opcodes
-  - [ ] Pass More Tests yo
+  - [ ] Pass More Tests
   - [ ] _\(Stretch\)_ Switch to sub-instruction level cycle-based emulation
         (vs instruction level)
 - PPU
   - [x] Make the sprite rendering pipeline more accurate (fetch-timings)
-    - This _should_ fix _Punch Out!!_ **UPDATE:** it totally did.
-  - [ ] Pass More Tests yo
+  - [ ] Pass More Tests
-  - [ ] Make value in PPU <-> CPU bus decay
+  - [ ] Make value in PPU <-> CPU bus decay?

 ## Attributions

 - A big shout-out to [LaiNES](https://github.com/AndreaOrru/LaiNES) and [fogleman/nes](https://github.com/fogleman/nes), two solid NES emulators that I referenced while implementing some particularly tricky parts of the PPU).
-While I actively avoided looking at the source codes of other NES emulators as I wrote my initial implementations of the CPU and PPU, I did occationally sneak a peek at how others did things when I got very stuck.
+While I actively avoided looking at the source codes of other NES emulators while writing my initial implementations of the CPU and PPU, I did sneak a peek at how others solved some problems once I got stuck.
 - These awesome libraries make ANESE a lot nicer to use:
   - [sdl2](https://www.libsdl.org/) - A/V and Input
   - [SDL_inprint](https://github.com/driedfruit/SDL_inprint/) - SDL fonts, without SDL_ttf